 - The price and quantities for those goods and services

 Of course, every construction business handles their invoicing differently, plus the relevant information on an invoice will change quite a bit depending on the work that’s being performed.

 There are some other documents commonly paired with or used as an invoice.
 But that doesn’t mean invoices aren’t necessary.

 Payment applications are used when payment is received, which then must be applied to an account balance.
 These are typically a bundle of documents with all the relevant information to support the release of payments.
 A contractor or sub’s payment application may include a number of invoices from different sub-tier businesses and vendors.

 Purchase orders are pre-transaction documents.
 They serve as a record of the customer’s order and are used as part of the approval process, while invoices are a record of the receipt of the products or services and the payment terms.
 So, an invoice will usually reflect terms agreed to via purchase order.

 Verbal requests for payment don’t constitute an “invoice”.
 This one’s obvious, but it still needs to be said.
 Requests for payment should always be put to writing.
 Now, that doesn’t mean that substantial payment talks can’t happen in person, over the phone, or via text.
-But, some written record showing that payment was requested should be present – regardless of whether there have been any difficulties on the job.
+But, some written records showing that payment was requested should be present – regardless of whether there have been any difficulties on the job.

 You can’t talk construction accounting without mentioning the schedule of values

 Every construction business has its own invoicing practices, and everyone knows what works best for them.
 Still, there’s always room for improvement.
-Here are some best practices for invoicing.
+Here are some best practices for construction invoicing.